oneanupam/python-training-lab/docs/topics.md

 07. Python script to demonstrate about tuple data type buil-in functions
 08. Python script to demonstrate about dictionary data type
 09. Python script to demonstrate about dictionary data type built-in functions
+10. Python script to demonstrate about set data type
+11. Python script to demonstrate about set data type built-in functions

 ## Operators
 01.